chef/automate/components/docs-chef-io/content/automate/supermarket_with_automate_ha.md

     ```

 1. Now, configure your application with the generated `uid` and `secret` to be authorized to use **OC-ID** as an oauth chef-server provider and use the chef-server credential to log in to the app.

+## Integrate Supermarket with Automate HA Topology

+In this section we will discuss how to integrate supermarket with Automate HA.
+The Automate HA is setup ON-Premises along with AWS Managed Services, i.e., Open Search and PostgreSQL.
+You can manage the Open Search in AWS and can setup the PostgreSQL using RDS which is managed by AWS.
+In the below steps let's see the interaction process between Automate and Supermarket.

+1. In Automate the integrations is done using Chef Server Oauth provider, i.e., OC-ID we registered in above steps.
+The OC-ID is running as a part of Chef Server component inside Automate.
+This OC-ID will be used to integrate supermarket.

+    To check the registered nodes of the Automate HA cluster, run the following command:

+    ```bash
+    chef-automate status
+    ```

+    The output looks similar to the image shown below:

+    IMAGE

+    The above output shows that the automate and chef_server are hosted in one instaces individually to the created Automate HA cluster.
+The Open Search and PostgreSQL are hosted in AWS infrastructure.

+1. Now, let's see the Automate HA Topology.
+Before that let's check the configuration of Automate HA in `.toml` file.
+In the `.toml` file configure the following endpoints:

+    * **FQDN** endpoint for Automate Load Balancer:

+    ```cd
+    # Automate Load Balancer FQDN eg.: "chefautomate.example.com"
+    fqdn = "a2ha-xyz-xyz-aws-managed-automate.eng.chefdemo.net"
+    ```

+    The above value of the **fqdn** is the endpoint of the Automate website as login page.

+    * **RDS** endpoint for database configuration of PostgreSQL:

+    ```cd
+    [external.database.postgre_sql]

+    # eg: instance_url = "anaged-rds-db.c5gkx.ap-southeast-1.rds.amazonaws.com:5432"
+    instance_url = "a2ha-xyz-pg-1.ckhuz29gmswx.ap-southeast-1.rds.amazonaws.com:5432"
+    ```

+    The above value of the **instance_url** is the RDS endpoint followed by the port, i.e., **5432**.

+    * In the `.toml` file, the above code is followed by the credentials to log in to the PostgreSQL database.

+    ```cd
+    # username = "postgres"
+    superuser_username = "postgres"

+    # eg: password = "Progress123"
+    superuser_password = "postgres"

+    # eg: dbuser_username = "progres"
+    dbuser_username = "progres"

+    # eg: dbuser_password = "Progress123"
+    dbuser_password = "postgres"
+    ```

+    * For OpenSearch, add the similar things as PostgreSQL, i.e., the domain name, a2ha endpoint, and the credentials to log in to the end poit: